 The breakfast consists of instant coffee, plantains, black beans, eggs, and salsa.
 I am surprised we are drinking instant coffee and it is not good.

-Diana reads my mind and says, “Most people drink instant coffee here because regular coffee is very expensive.
+Diana reads my mind.
+“Most people drink instant coffee here because regular coffee is very expensive.
 Most of it is exported except for what you can buy in tourist areas.”

 The last time I had instant coffee was at my grandma’s house years ago, but my Grandma drank it during off times of the day out of convenience, so she didn’t have to make a whole pot of coffee.
 I add more of the granules to my cup; I like my coffee strong.